Apac

 Welding breakthrough could transform manufacturing

 Since its demonstration, laser technology has become an integral part of various industries having a multitude of applications from functioning as a simple light source to cut through the toughest materials.
 Researchers at Heriot-Watt University has rolled out a welding breakthrough which can transform the manufacturing industry.
-They have successfully fused glass to metal using an ultrafast laser system, a triumph previously been impossible because of the difference in thermal properties which would cause the glass to shatter.
+They have successfully fused glass to the metal industry using an ultrafast laser system, a triumph previously been impossible because of the difference in thermal properties which would cause the glass to shatter.

 Traditionally, welding has been limited to materials that share similar thermal properties.
 The Heriot-Watt laser system uses pulses of infrared light which endure a picosecond (one trillion of a second) when applied in tracks along the materials for binding them together.
 Various optical materials like quartz, borosilicate glass, and even sapphire were all successfully welded to metals like aluminum, titanium, and stainless steel using this laser system.